Search

 network monitoring

-Principles of network monitoring systems
+Principles of network performance monitoring systems

 Network monitoring systems such as Splunk offer five main functions: